danielmarschall/swissbit_secure_sd_api/README.md

    03      00 00    11   40   02       0E    0F      00 00 00 01     00 00 FF FF FF FF   2B       90 00
    state?  ?????    len  lic sysstate retry soRetry  resetCounter    ????? cdRomAddr    secflag   response 0x9000=ok
 ```

+## Disclaimer

+I am not responsible for any damages that may cause
+by using this API or documentation.
+Note that
+programmatically logging in with wrong password
+(or wrong implementation) can destroy the device.

+Use this API for private use only.
+If you need this API commercially, please
+search legal advice if this API may be used
+(It's okay for me, but I am not sure about Swissbit).